 Students know when they are struggling with their writing, and these struggles are usually mastifested in four categories: purpose, structure, style (for research), and grammar.
 Give some thought to each of these four categories to help communicate your greatest need (even if all four).

-Also, if a student needs help on a particular assignment, it is important to bring the assignment instructions to the session so the tutor can discern what specific emphasis to apply.
+Also, if a student needs help on a particular assignment, whether for math or English, it is important to bring the assignment instructions to the session so the tutor can discern what specific emphasis to apply.

 ACT English Tutors AP English Tutors Bible Studies Lessons Business Tutors Business Enterprise Training Christian Gospel Lessons CLEP Test Prep Tutors College Admissions Coaches College Essays Help Tutors College Tutors Composition Lessons Creative Writing Tutors English Tutors English Literature Tutors ESL Tutors ESOL Tutors Essay Editing Tutors Essay Writing Tutors Expository Writing Lessons Fiction Writing Tutors